uofuseismo/anxcor/README.md

 **ANXCOR** is a python library for performing seismic ambient noise crosscorrelations.

-ANXCOR is not intended to replace existing seismic ambient noise processing codes.
-Our goal is to provide a framework for rapid prototyping of new processing routines, and small-batch production of seismic ambient noise correlation functions.
+ANXCOR's goal is to provide a framework for rapid workflow prototyping and small-batch production of seismic ambient noise correlation functions.
 ANXCOR is designed with readability and explicit documentation in mind; all algorithms are well documented, grounded in research, and written following most of the practices outlined in the [Clean Code Handbook by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).